 Contact

-National Foundation Authority maintains a public reference point for inquiries related to the foundation services directory, contractor listings, and the structural scope of this resource.
-This page describes the available communication channels, the geographic coverage of the directory, and the information that should be included when submitting a inquiry to ensure an accurate and timely response.
+National Foundation Authority maintains a public reference point for inquiries related to the foundation services provider network, contractor providers, and the structural scope of this resource.
+This page describes the available communication channels, the geographic coverage of the provider network, and the information that should be included when submitting a inquiry to ensure an accurate and timely response.

 Additional contact options

-Beyond direct messaging, the directory supports inquiry routing through structured submission forms tied to specific topics within the foundation services sector.
+Beyond direct messaging, the provider network supports inquiry routing through structured submission forms tied to specific topics within the foundation services sector.
 Inquiries that fall into distinct categories are handled through separate pathways:

-1. Listing corrections or updates — Contractors, engineers, or licensed professionals who identify inaccurate credentials, lapsed license data, or outdated service area descriptions in an existing listing should route inquiries through the listing correction pathway.
+- Provider corrections or updates — Contractors, engineers, or licensed professionals who identify inaccurate credentials, lapsed license data, or outdated service area descriptions in an existing provider should route inquiries through the provider correction pathway.

-2. New listing submissions — Foundation contractors operating in the United States who meet applicable state licensing thresholds may submit qualification documentation for directory review.
+- New provider submissions — Foundation contractors operating in the United States who meet applicable state licensing thresholds may submit qualification documentation for provider network review.

-3. Research and reference inquiries — Researchers, journalists, or regulatory analysts seeking clarification on how the directory classifies foundation system types, contractor credentials, or inspection-related data should use the research inquiry channel.
+- Research and reference inquiries — Researchers, journalists, or regulatory analysts seeking clarification on how the provider network classifies foundation system types, contractor credentials, or inspection-related data should use the research inquiry channel.

-The directory does not provide legal advice, engineering opinions, or project-specific structural assessments.
+The provider network does not provide legal advice, engineering opinions, or project-specific structural assessments.
 Inquiries that request those services are outside the scope of this reference resource.

 How to reach this office

-National Foundation Authority operates as a national-scope reference directory within the construction vertical.
+National Foundation Authority operates as a national-scope reference provider network within the construction vertical.
 The primary contact mechanism is the web-based inquiry form available on this page.
-Response timelines for standard inquiries are typically measured in business days, with listing correction requests receiving priority processing given the public-record implications of inaccurate contractor credential data.
+Response timelines for standard inquiries are typically measured in business days, with provider correction requests receiving priority processing given the public-record implications of inaccurate contractor credential data.

 Inquiries related to safety standard classifications — including those referencing OSHA 29 CFR Part 1926 Subpart P (Excavations) or ASCE 7 structural load standards — are routed to the editorial reference team rather than the general inbox.
 This distinction matters because foundation work intersects with regulated excavation safety, soil classification requirements, and engineered load calculations that carry distinct compliance framing under federal and state codes.

-For directory structure questions — including questions about how the Foundation Listings are organized by foundation system type (shallow versus deep foundation classifications, spread footings versus driven piles versus drilled shafts) — the reference inquiry form is the appropriate channel.
+For provider network structure questions — including questions about how the Foundation Providers are organized by foundation system type (shallow versus deep foundation classifications, spread footings versus driven piles versus drilled shafts) — the reference inquiry form is the appropriate channel.

 Service area covered

-The directory covers foundation contractors and related structural professionals operating across all 50 United States.
+The provider network covers foundation contractors and related structural professionals operating across all 50 United States.
 Geographic coverage is organized at the state level, with secondary classification by regional soil and seismic conditions that affect foundation system selection and permitting requirements.

-Soil classification zones relevant to foundation design — including expansive clay regions concentrated in Texas, Colorado, and the mid-South, and high-seismic zones designated under ASCE 7 along the Pacific Coast and the New Madrid Seismic Zone — are reflected in the directory's contractor specialty tags.
-Contractors whose licensing and project history demonstrate experience with specific geotechnical conditions are distinguished from general foundation contractors in the listings.
+Soil classification zones relevant to foundation design — including expansive clay regions concentrated in Texas, Colorado, and the mid-South, and high-seismic zones designated under ASCE 7 along the Pacific Coast and the New Madrid Seismic Zone — are reflected in the network's contractor specialty tags.
+Contractors whose licensing and project history demonstrate experience with specific geotechnical conditions are distinguished from general foundation contractors in the providers.

-The directory does not cover foundation contractors operating exclusively outside the United States.
+The provider network does not cover foundation contractors operating exclusively outside the United States.
 International project inquiries are outside the current geographic scope.

 What to include in your message